sosedoff/heroku-buildpack-middleman/README.md

-# Middleman Build Pack
+# Middleman BuildPack

-This is a build pack for [Middleman](http://middlemanapp.com) that will create your static site.
+This is a buildpack for [Middleman](http://middlemanapp.com) that will create your static site.

 It uses a simple HTTP server written in Go (see server.go) to serve all static